2018 Horizon Air Bombardier Q400 incident: Aftermath

-Rolling Stone magazine investigated the incident and reported in 2021 that some of Russell's friends and family believe he may have suffered brain injuries during his football years in high school and college.
-A football teammate suggested his mental instability had been caused by undiagnosed chronic traumatic encephalopathy that may have come from repeated concussions.

-Videos and radio transmissions of the event were followed online, immediately sparking a meme dubbing Russell the "Sky King".
-People expressed an emotional connection with him through postings on social media, T-shirts, and tribute songs.
+Videos and radio transmissions of the event were followed online, immediately sparking a meme, with people dubbing Russell "Sky King".
+People expressed an emotional connection with him as seen through postings on social media, T-shirts, and tribute songs.
+According to Rolling Stone magazine, he has become a folk hero in the following years.

-On April 14, 2022, the FBI released 500 pages of previously classified documents related to the investigation.
+On April 14, 2022, the FBI released over 500 pages of documents related to the investigation.